air quality intro

 Water

-Our water use is an important metric for CMC, and we have established goals to reduce our overall water intensity.
-In addition to complying with applicable water laws and regulations, CMC facilities utilize water in a cascading recycling system to reduce water withdrawal.
-CMC is subject to provisions of the Clean Water Act, which imposes restrictions and controls regarding discharges.
+Our water use is an important metric, and we have established goals to reduce our overall water intensity.
+In addition to complying with applicable water laws and regulations, CMC facilities use water in a cascading recycling system to reduce water withdrawal.
+CMC is subject to the provisions of the Clean Water Act, which imposes restrictions and controls regarding discharges.

 Water that is recycled or reused